 In this series, I’m going to break down the major topics you need to consider as you approach creating a more adaptive, personal, and effective digital experience for your business.
 These major topics include:

-- Do you have the right knowledge of your customers and their expectations?
+- PART ONE: Do you have the right knowledge of your customers and their expectations?
 Have you mapped out the needs of each role, with much more granular personas?

 Let’s get started